Ale

-Ale is a type of beer brewed using a warm fermentation method, resulting in a sweet, full-bodied and fruity taste.
-Historically, the term referred to a drink brewed without hops.
+Ale is a style of beer, brewed using a warm fermentation method.
+In medieval England, the term referred to a drink brewed without hops.

 As with most beers, ale typically has a bittering agent to balance the malt and act as a preservative.
-Ale was originally bittered with gruit, a mixture of herbs or spices boiled in the wort before fermentation.
-Later, hops replaced gruit as the bittering agent.
+Ale was originally bittered with gruit, a mixture of herbs or spices boiled in the wort before fermentation, before hops replaced gruit as the bittering agent.
+In England, however, it was also common to brew ale without adding herbs.

 Etymology

 The word ale comes into English from its ancestor-language, Proto-Germanic.
 English belongs to the West Germanic branch of Proto-Germanic, and some other languages in this branch also attest to the word: Middle Dutch āle and ael, and the Old Saxon word alo-fat 'ale-cup'.
 The word is also found throughout the North Germanic languages, almost certainly appearing in ancient runic inscriptions in the form alu, and subsequently in Old Norse as ǫl.
 Through linguistic reconstruction it is possible to infer that the Common Germanic form of this word was *alúþ-.
 According to the third edition of the Oxford English Dictionary, however, the origin of this word is 'uncertain and disputed'.

 Research by Harald Bjorvand, however, has favoured the following explanation: the Germanic word *alú-þ- descends from the Indo-European word **olú-t- (from an earlier Indo-European base *h₂elut-), which originally meant 'golden or reddish colour'.
 Other Indo-European words related to this root include Old Indic aruṣá- ('reddish'; the r comes from an earlier l, *alu-sá-) and Old High German elo ('yellowy, pale yellow, reddish yellow, tawny').
 The Indo-European word *olú-t- then came to refer specifically to ale because this is its colour, giving rise to both the Germanic word *alú-þ- and the Ossetic word æluton.

 In this account, the Indo-European word *olú-t- was also borrowed into the Finnic languages, giving Finnish olut and Estonian õlu.

 The relationship of similar words in the Slavonic languages (such as Old Bulgarian olu 'cider', Slovenian ol 'beer') and the Baltic languages (Lithuanian alus, Latvian alus, 'beer', Old Prussian alu 'mead') remains uncertain.